 While social media marketing is a part of online marketing, it certainly isn’t the entire pie.
 There are many different aspects of online marketing, including Google Pay Per Click, social media marketing, web design and SEO, and email marketing, just to name a few.
 All of them are important, but if you simply advertise on social media you’re going to be missing out on huge demographics of potential customers.

 Of all the different forms of online marketing, email marketing is one of the most unrecognized and one of the most powerful.
+In short, most small businesses we encounter simply ignore the advantages of email marketing.

 Yes, we hear many objections to email marketing..